naverwhale/whaleos-platform2/shill/doc/vpn.md

-Android 3rd-party VPNs (implemented using the [Android `VpnService` API] in ARC are the VPN type requiring the least amount of functionality within Shill, where the majority of the `ArcVpnDriver` functionality is just setting up routing properly. arc-networkd creates an ARC bridge, which serves as a host-side (v4 NAT-ed) proxy for the arc0 interface on the Android-side.
-In addition, arc-networkd creates a corresponding arc_${IFNAME} interface for each interface named ${IFNAME} exposed by the Shill `Manager` (see arc-networkd `DeviceManager::OnDevicesChanged` for more detail).
+Android 3rd-party VPNs (implemented using the [Android `VpnService` API] in ARC are the VPN type requiring the least amount of functionality within Shill, where the majority of the `ArcVpnDriver` functionality is just setting up routing properly. patchpanel creates an ARC bridge, which serves as a host-side (v4 NAT-ed) proxy for the arc0 interface on the Android-side.
+In addition, patchpanel creates a corresponding arc_${IFNAME} interface for each interface named ${IFNAME} exposed by the Shill `Manager` (see patchpanel `Manager::OnShillDevicesChanged` for more detail).
 This allows traffic from the Android-side to have a specific host-side interface that will carry it.

 Traffic that needs to pass through the VPN gets sent to the ARC bridge rather